 Welcome to 5th Grade at The Franklin School of Innovation!
 We are excited to get to know you and to introduce you to how we do school at Franklin.
-For those of you with older students attending Franklin, you may recognize two familiar faces on the 5th grade team, Mrs. Peggy Bolton (previously Ms. McKay; science) and Mrs. Dallara (ELA).
-We are adding a new member to our team, Mr. Pauley, as our 5th grade math teacher.
+For those of you with older students attending Franklin, you may recognize three familiar faces on the 5th grade team, Mr. Pauley (math), Mrs. Dallara (ELA), and Mrs. Brittany Davenport (EC).
+We are adding a new member to our team, Mrs. Jenn Ryan, who will be teaching science.
 We will all be teaching one block of social studies in addition to our core subjects.
 Beyond introducing ourselves and saying, "Welcome!"
 We also want to take this opportunity to overview some expectations we have for our students and families, and in turn let you know what you can expect from us.